 Carbon steel is susceptible to rust in a humid environment and is more bendable than stainless steel.
 To stay in good condition a carbon steel frying pan needs proper maintenance such as seasoning and proper drying.
 If maintained properly a carbon steel pan can also last for decades.

 Stainless steel frying pan looks more attractive than a carbon steel pan and keeps its brand-new look for longer.

 If you want to display your pans for easy access, you should choose stainless steel.
 Those pans look elegant and will remain bright and clean after years of use.

 A carbon steel frying pan tends to become brown or dark over time.
 That doesn’t affect the pan’s functionality, but after a while, its surface won’t look shiny and smooth.
 That is why you may want to keep such a piece of cookware hidden inside your kitchen cabinet.

 5. Non-Stick Properties

-The cooking surface of a seasoned carbon-steel pan is more stick-resistant than a bare stainless-steel pan.
+The cooking surface of a seasoned carbon steel pan is more stick-resistant than a bare stainless-steel pan.

 Well-seasoned carbon-steel pan has solid non-stick properties.
 The non-stick quality will improve with use.

 Stainless steel doesn’t make a good non-stick cooking surface itself.
 However, there are lines with added non-stick coating.
-Once non-stick coating becomes damaged or worn off, the pan still can be used as a regular stainless-steel frying pan.
+Once the non-stick coating becomes damaged or worn off, the pan still can be used as a regular stainless-steel frying pan.
 This is possible because the stainless steel base is not highly reactive.